ClinGen - Clinical Genome Resource

 ClinGen is primarily funded by the National Human Genome Research Institute (NHGRI), through the following three grants:

-ClinGen also receives funding through the Eunice Kennedy Shriver National Institute of Child Health and Human Development (NICHD).
+ClinGen also receives support for content curation from the Eunice Kennedy Shriver National Institute of Child Health and Human Development (NICHD), through the following three grants:

 ClinVar is supported by the Intramural Research Program of the NIH, National Library of Medicine.